 Reporters may not cover a campus organization that they belong to, or participate in any editorial or business decisions regarding that organization.
 Reporters may provide story leads about the organizations to which they belong to other staffers.
 Reporters should report their memberships to their supervising editor.

-Opinion writers are not permitted to write for the news department, and opinion writers do not participate in staff editorials.
+Opinion writers are not permitted to write for the news department.
+Opinion writers are allowed, but not required, to participate in staff editorials.

 All staff members and contributors should respect our audience and those we write about.
 All staff members should consider how their work and its permanence may affect the subjects of their work, the community and, since the Internet knows no boundaries, the larger world.